vinhbui107/ecommerce-center/README.md

 Update users profile.

-Buy and checkout.
+Add movie to cart and checkout.

-Security basic for website (this is a importaint fearture in this project).
+Basic security for website (this is a importaint fearture in this project).

 ## Getting Started